ecupaio/dcgffl/_power-rankings/season-24-preseason-power-rankings.md

     ![](https://media.tenor.com/1roADbPL6b0AAAAC/mad-men-peggy.gif)
 - team: _teams/s24-neon-orange.md
-  record: Kat Rosenthal and Ben McAvoy
+  record: Kat R. and Ben McAvoy
   text: |-
     Goodness there are a lot of personalities on this roster.
 I would watch a season of “Hard Knocks” featuring this team, though.